orangedeng/rancher-catalog/infra-templates/k8s/39/README.md

 ### Changelog for Kubernetes v1.8.5

-* Added ability to check add-on versions before upgrading add-ons.
+* Added ability to check the versions of add-ons so they are not upgraded if they had been independently upgraded
+* Added ability to keep config map for SkyDNS if it was set
 * Added ability to configure dashboard resource limits.
 * Added open-iscsi package.
 * Added support for Azure vnet in another resource group.